 You’ll be “roughing it” a bit, but it’s worth it!

-All of the accommodation on the islands is run by the local Kunas, and the sailboats also work closely with them, paying to visit each island.
+Like I said, all of the accommodation on the islands is run by the local Kunas, and the sailboats also work closely with them, paying to visit each island.
 This means that you won’t find any big fancy resorts on San Blas – but I think that’s a good thing!

 who needs fancy restaurants when you can have lunch on a paddle board?